“Music is an outburst of the soul.”

 - Sustaining Flowing State of Vibrato via Virtual Osmosis.

-- Intuitive (Virtual Play) and Coherent (Mental Practice) Decoding of Music Literature (and Optionally in–Adults–or in Mandatory–Children–Combination with Strings).
+- Intuitive (Virtual Osmosis) and Coherent (Mental Reading) Decoding of Music Literature (and Optionally in–Adults–or in Mandatory–Children–Combination with Strings).

 - Designed to Activate Attention and the “Magic Synthesis” in the Brain through Experiential or Mental “Flow.”

 - Significantly Enhances Reading Comprehension (especially through Mental Reading) or Helps to Form Visual Map of Finger Placements and Corresponding Notes in Brain which can then be Visualized while Reading Music or Playing from Memory on Bowed Stringed Instrument.